EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-tommy-hilfiger-good-brand.md

 - Some report thinner fabric in recent jeans
 - Inconsistent sizing (especially in online orders)

-> “I’ve bought Tommy polos for years, but their new jeans feel cheaper than before.” – *Consumer Goods industry review[1]*
+> “I’ve bought Tommy polos for years, but their new jeans feel cheaper than before.” – *Consumer Goods industry review*

 ---